Easy Traditional Vegan Sticky Toffee Pudding- Date Pudding

 - Prep for the cakes: Preheat the oven to 350F.
 Generously grease a 6-cup large muffin pan with vegan butter or cooking oil, and set aside.
 Measure out the remaining ingredients for the cake.

 - Serve and enjoy!
-Plate each sticky toffee pudding, and top with the remaining toffee sauce and coconut whipped cream or ice cream.
+Plate each sticky toffee pudding, and top with the remaining toffee sauce and coconut whipped cream or vegan vanilla ice cream.
 This dish is best served warm, fresh out of the oven.
 Enjoy!

 Notes